wikidi/envtesting/README.md

 $suit->group2->addTest('memcache', new \tests\services\MemcacheConnection('127.0.0.1', 11211), 'service');
 ```

-You can shuffle groups of tests inside groups:
+You can shuffle groups of shuffle tests inside groups:

 ```php
 <?php